Conservation and the Genomics of Populations

 Description

 New genomic techniques and statistical analyses are crucial tools for the conservation geneticist.
-This 3-day in-person workshop will provide an essential toolkit grounded in population genetics theory, coupled with basic and applied research examples from plants, animals, and microbes.
+This 3-day (in-person only) workshop will provide an essential toolkit grounded in population genetics theory, coupled with basic and applied research examples from plants, animals, and microbes.
 It will provide a comprehensive overview of the essential background, concepts, and tools required to understand how genetics and genomics can be used to conserve species, reduce the threat of extinction and manage species of ecological or commercial importance.

 Topics